Riverscapes/PBR/workshops/2021/USU/WATS-5624/index.md

 --------
 # Course Resources

 The course is organized into a series of modules or topics.
 Slides (as PDFs), recordings (as YouTube videos), and readings (from textbook or provided PDFs) are the main course materials.
 Within each module, formative assignments (unassessed) and graded assignments are assigned in Canvas.
-Assignment weightings, assessment critiera, rubrics (if appropriate) are provided by assignment and in the grade book.
+Assignment weightings, assessment criteria, rubrics (if appropriate) are provided by assignment and in the grade book.

 ## Slides & Handouts